linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

 The most approachable solution for setting up a Nomad instance with Linode is through the Linode Marketplace.
 There, a Linode instance with Nomad already installed and configured can be quickly set up.
 To do so, take a look at our guide to [Deploy HashiCorp Nomad through the Linode Marketplace](/docs/products/tools/marketplace/guides/hashicorp-nomad/).

 First, follow along with that guide to get a Nomad instance ready.
-Then skip to the section [How Nomad Works](/docs/guides/using-nomad-for-orchestration/#how-nomad-works) to get familiar with the new Nomad instance.
+Then skip to the section [How Nomad Works](/docs/guides/using-nomad-for-orchestration/#how-nomad-works) to become familiar with the new Nomad instance.

 ### Manually Installing Nomad